hwchen/tophat/NOTES.md

 The context part is also pretty easy to add.
 Separately.

 In the future, if users want to use anyhow or write their own framework/router, they can just have their own custom error that will convert to Glitch.
 (Perhaps they can do something impl Response in Actix?).

+## More on error handling
+I like the idea that Rust is supposed to handle errors on-the-spot, because error handling is not lesser than the "happy path".
+This means that pushing all of your errors to be handled by a custom catch is not as good as trying to handle as much as possible on the spot.

+There are limits, which is why anyhow is a thing.